 We want you to know that we’re here to help.
-Each COVID-19 claim has been and will continue to be a top-priority for CIRMA Claim professionals.
-We’ve established proven workflows and expedited the COVID-19 claim process to better serve you and your employees.
+Each COVID-19 claim has been and will continue to be a top priority for our Claim professionals.
+In addition, we’ve established proven workflows and expedited the COVID-19 claim process to serve you and your employees better.

 We know you have questions.
-Here’s a collection of answers to questions that our members have asked regarding COVID-19 and BOE employee workers’ compensation claims:
+So here’s a collection of answers to questions that our members have asked regarding COVID-19 and BOE employee workers’ compensation claims:

 |Q. Who is eligible for workers’ compensation claim benefits?|